mg3dem/workerman/README.md

 `--workers <path/to/directory>` -- Directory path with worker scripts.
 If omitted default: `./workers/`

+`--user <username>` -- System account name to switch.
+Works only if run as root.

 Delays can be tweaked in source file header.

 ## Dependencies